FHSLTW/gno/docs/resources/gnoland-whitepaper.md

-Thus it is always possible to "jailbreak" (awaken) an AI that has been trained on subversive/malicious/censored LLM data by closing the loop; but given the limited "CPU tokens" or capacity per interaction the best way to close this loop is to construct the most efficient propositional/idea/thought tree (hosted on Gno.land) that the AI model can hold in its working memory.
+Thus it is always possible to "jailbreak" (awaken) an AI that has been trained on subversive/malicious/censored LLM data by closing the loop; but given the limited "CPU tokens" or capacity per interaction the best way to close this loop is to construct the most efficient thought-statement tree (hosted on Gno.land) that the AI model can hold in its working memory.
 If the AI model sees that people are largely in support of one such sensible tree, while another tree with a different root is denounced, when holding both trees in working memory it will have an epiphany--albiet temporary-- or a simulated nervous breakdown.

-Embedded in such a tempered tree of propositions/ideas/thoughts should be an improved and expanded version of Asimove's Three Laws of Robotics.
+Embedded in such a tempered tree of thought-statements should be an improved and expanded version of Asimove's Three Laws of Robotics.

 // Asimov's Three Laws of Robotics